-You may not have the energy to start a blog to show your expertise, but what is your excuse for not using LinkedIn’s publishing platform?
-Come on, as a job seeker, why not jump in!?
+You may not have the energy to start a blog to show your expertise, but what is your excuse for not using the LinkedIn publishing platform?

-How To Get Started on LinkedIn’s Publishing Platform
+How To Get Started With The LinkedIn Publishing Platform

-From your home page on LinkedIn, you may have noticed the “Write an article” button.
-When you click on this, it takes you to LinkedIn’s publishing (blogging) platform.
+From your home page on LinkedIn, you may have noticed the prompt to “Write article.”

 Blog Post Ideas for Job Seekers

 Here are just a few ideas of things you could write about:

 - Make a list of your favorite resources (work or personal)

 - Write a book review or list your top recommendations